opnsense/docs/source/development/frontend/models.rst

 Creating models for OPNsense is divided into two separate blocks:

 #.
-A php class describing the actions on our data (also acts as a
+A PHP class describing the actions on our data (also acts as a
    wrapper to our data),
 #.
 The definition of the data and the rules it should apply to.